 Certainly, the world’s tallest brick minaret had to be on my list!
-Since I am a history buff, I spent hours at the Qutub complex, savouring the details of the stone inscriptions, the effortless calligraphy, the varied hues of the bricks and the transition from red sandstone to white marble.
+Since I am a history buff, I spent hours at the Qutub Minar and the Qutub complex, savouring the details of the stone inscriptions, the effortless calligraphy, the varied hues of the bricks and the transition from red sandstone to white marble.
 It is indeed a marvel that there is so much history packed in just a small parcel of land – two different dynasties, separated by hundreds of years, have rendered their distinct architectural styles to the complex.

 The predominantly used material in the construction of this beautiful minaret is red sandstone – a favourite of the Delhi Sultanate and the Mughals, up until Shah Jahan proclaimed his immense fondness for white marble through its incorporation in almost every piece of architecture he had commissioned.